Transparent dark purple Travel Guide by Insurte logo

 • Proof of medical insurance coverage, including hospitalization

-• Proof of Italian/English language proficiency per the program you've been accepted into
+• Proof of Italian/English language proficiency per the program you've been accepted into.
+Typically, B1 or B2 level is required.

 According to both the Los Angeles Italian Consulate and the Houston Italian Consulate, you must apply for a study visa at the consulate in your jurisdiction.